krtuggey/ProBowl_Predictions/README.md

 #### Project Outline
 - Data Exploration
+  - Databases are pulled
+    - Found in the
+  - "Data_Cleaning.ipynb" is used for cleaning and transforming.
 - Data Analysis

 #### Machine Learning Model
 - Can be seen in "Pro_Bowl_Predictors.ipynb"

-#### Database
-- Databases are found in the "Resources" folder
-- "Data_Cleaning.ipynb" is used for cleaning and transforming.